GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 </walkthrough-alt>

-This tutorial demonstrates how to build a multi-tier web application using [Google Kubernetes Engine (GKE)][gke-docs].
-The tutorial application is a guestbook that allows visitors to enter text in a log and to see the last few logged entries.
+This tutorial demonstrates how to build a multi-tier web app using [Google Kubernetes Engine (GKE)][gke-docs].
+The tutorial app is a guestbook that allows visitors to enter text in a log and to see the last few logged entries.

 The tutorial shows how to set up the guestbook web service on an external IP address with a load